 It is important that the KIC is consistent in its approach to the EIT branding and communications.
-Since EIT grants are financed by European Union funds, a KIC and its beneficiaries must actively engage in communication activities to promote the projects and to publicly acknowledge EIT and EU support.
-A KIC should therefore have a communications strategy in place and annual communications plan focused on their innovation and entrepreneurship approach, activities, and results.
+Since EIT grants are financed by European Union funds, a KIC and its beneficiaries must actively engage in

 When communicating, a KIC must contribute to the development of an innovative ecosystem and must adhere to the EIT Community Brand guidelines.
+These outline the use of the logo, EU co-branding, brand visuals and brand tone and can be viewed here.

-2.2.6 Dissemination of results
+2.2.12 Dissemination of results and valorisation of knowledge

-A KIC shares and exchanges information, results and lessons learned from its activities and achievements with external stakeholders across the European innovation landscape through outreach and dissemination activities, thereby promoting a faster uptake of innovation models across the EU.
+A KIC shares and exchanges knowledge, generated intellectual assets, information, results and lessons learned from its activities and achievements with external stakeholders across the European innovation landscape through outreach, dissemination and valorisation activities, thereby promoting a faster uptake of innovation models across the European Union.
 The KIC must put forward its results, products and companies, to the market and to society at large.
-Dissemination, exploitation and communication all aim to help maximising the impact of the knowledge triangle actions.
+Dissemination, exploitation, valorisation and communication all aim to help maximising the impact of research and innovation actions.

-The objective of dissemination is to make the results available, i.e. transfer knowledge and results with the aim to enable others to use and take up these results.
-The objective of exploitation is to make effectively use the results through scientific, economic, political or societal exploitation routes, in order to turn R&I actions into concrete value and impact.
+The objective of dissemination is to transfer knowledge and results with the aim to enable others to use and take up results; the objective of exploitation is to effectively use results through scientific, economic, political or societal exploitation routes.
 To reach this and to ensure an integrated approach together with communication activities, the KIC should define a dissemination strategy (in line with their IP policy) as well as annual plans.